A PERSONAL RECOLLECTION BY ROD EWINS, AND INCLUDING SCHOOL PHOTOS CONTRIBUTED BY A NUMBER OF BOYS' AND GIRLS' GRAMMAR EX-STUDENTS

 • School cadets 1956 No.1 Platoon, Bren-gun squad, on parade with Victoria Parade in the background.
 NCOs are Blair Hunt (Sgt, centre and front), Vin Lobendahn (Cpl, standing alone on far left) and Rod Ewins (LCpl, far right).

 Boys' Grammar School Badge, 1950s (photo courtesy Bill Waddingham)

 THIS PAGE © Rod Ewins 2000-2010.
-Please note that the text and photo captions on this site are copyright most of the photographs are commercial and the copyright on those must be presumed to still reside with the original photographers, if they are still living.
+Please note that the text and photo captions on this site are copyright ©Rod Ewins 2014.
+In the case of the photos themselves the copyright should be presumed to reside with the original photographers.
 Anyone wishing to reference this material is requested NOT to appropriate it, but to provide a link to it.
 That keeps all of us happy.